ReactFinland/content/README.md

 # React Finland 2018 Content

-The content of the conference in JSON format.
+The content of the conference in JavaScript format.